haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/howtos/environment-tutorial-env-merge.md

 ---

 ## Merge an environment {#tut-env-merge}
 This tutorial shows how to merge changes from an environment to its parent, which in this case is the master branch.
-You can, for example, merge code updates, new components, changes to themes, and so on.
+You can, for example, merge code updates, new 组件, changes to themes, and so on.

 You can then optionally delete the environment.